vdannana/Application-Automation/Wireless-Client-5G-Main-VAP-Clients/README.md

+# Requirements
-# Please install following dependencies
+Please download these dependencies using pip
   - request
   - lxml